azdavis/azdavis.net/posts/en/unrecur.md

 }
 ```

-Of course, this is a contrived example, and these functions may not compile down to the exact same assembly, especially depending on whether there tail-call optimizer kicks in.
+Of course, this is a contrived example, and these functions may not compile down to the exact same assembly, especially depending on whether the tail-call optimizer kicks in.
 But importantly, both `foo_iter` and `foo_rec` have the same behavior, in that they call `bar` with all the same `x` in the same order.

 But how may we rewrite recursion as iteration?
 The answer is not always as clear, especially when considering things like: